carbon-language/carbon-lang/docs/design/classes.md

 Extending user-defined operations on the fields to an operation on an entire data class is [future work](#interfaces-implemented-for-data-classes).

-**References:** Assignment, comparison, and implicit conversion for argument passing was decided in
-[question-for-leads issue #710](https://github.com/carbon-language/carbon-lang/issues/710).
+**References:** The rules for assignment, comparison, and implicit conversion for argument passing were decided in [question-for-leads issue #710](https://github.com/carbon-language/carbon-lang/issues/710).

 ## Nominal class types